If you live in Willowbrook Woods, your financial aid file must be completed by July 1 to ensure proper processing.

 attending our Cumberland campus, you will receive a larger grant award.

 Visit PHEAA’s website for additional program requirements.
-Summer PHEAA grants require a separate application.
+Summer PA State Grants require a separate application.

 WASHINGTON, D.C.
 RESIDENTS